-A plumber or handyman will recommend that you get your angle stop valve replaced for several reasons, including these:
+A plumber or handyman will recommend that you replace your angle stop valve for several reasons, including these:

 The main reason could be if corrosion or a leak is present around the shutoff valve.
-Leaking and corrosion are signs that an angle stop valve needs to be replaced before it bursts, causing severe water damage to your home.
+Leaking and corrosion are signs that you need to replace your angle stop valve before it bursts, causing severe water damage to your home.